Creating Usage Stats Reports

 Group Usage Stats Report

-The Group Usage Stats report includes 12 data points for each of the students selected.
+The Group Usage Stats report includes 11 data points for each of the students selected.
 The date range for the data in the report and the learning mode can be adjusted from within the report.

 This is an example of a group Usage Stats Report.

-How to Generate Group Usage Stats Reports:
+Steps for generating Group Usage Stats Reports:

 1. Navigate to the Informative or Performance view of the Students tab.

-2. Select the students you wish to include by clicking on individual student checkboxes or clicking on the checkbox at the top of that column to select all the students.
-You can also use the Filter to select students who meet one or more criteria, including their school, their class, their grade level or any tags that may have been assigned.
+3. Select the students you wish to include by clicking on individual student checkboxes or clicking on the checkbox at the top of that column to select all the students.

-3. Click on the 'Stats' button.
+4. Click on the Stats button.

-1. In the Progress Report window select the 'Group' view.
+1. In the Progress Report window, select the Group view.

-3. Click on this export icon to download a PDF or CSV version of the report.
+7. Click on this export icon to download a PDF or CSV version of the report.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.